 View Unique Business Id of a Card

 To ensure that a card is unique across the account, SwiftKanban has a read-only attribute named “Unique Business ID” for all cards.
-This unique business ID is a combination of unique numeric ID prefixed with the Short Code assigned to a card type.
+This unique business ID is a combination of a unique numeric ID prefixed with the Short Code assigned to a card type.

 For example, for a User Story card UST33, the Unique Business Id attribute is UST-639438, which is a combination of the short code of User Story card type (UST) and prefixed with a system-generated unique numeric Id.